How to Open Big CSV Files – an Ultimate Guide

 - IMDB 5000 Movie Dataset You can also explore more options in our previous blog post on available datasets.

-I. Excel Alternatives for Managing High-Row-Count CSV Files
+I. Excel Alternatives

 In this section, we detail the top spreadsheet-based methods for managing large CSV files effectively.